 Identify the data that is critical for your business.
-Focus on high priority data, and start small.
+Focus on high-priority data, and start small.
 Identify the fields that are unique to your business and document the information that you are specifically looking for.
 It would be beneficial to create specific validation rules at this point to standardize data formats and cleanse your data, as well as automate this process for the future.
 Ensuring that the information is standardized before it enters your database will make it easier to maintain it in the future.

 After standardizing your data at the point of entry, validate the accuracy of your data.
-Research and invest in tools that can automate manual data cleansing tasks and allow you to clean data in real time.
+Research and invest in tools that can automate manual data cleansing tasks and allow you to clean data in real-time.
 A few modern tools even use artificial intelligence and machine learning to validate your data.
 You can still validate the accuracy of your data online without using these tools, but, it would require a lot of manual effort which most businesses don’t have the bandwidth for.

-Duplicate records in your database consume unnecessary time and effort, and also end up costing more in maintenance and marketing spend.
+Duplicate records in your database consume unnecessary time and effort and also end up costing more in maintenance and marketing spend.
 Duplicates can also lead to inaccurate reporting.
 Many tools are available in the market that can analyze your raw data in bulk and automate the deduplication process.
 Some records like emails, phone numbers, industry, company size, etc. cannot be automatically corrected.
 It’s important to find and add the missing data, whether it’s via online research, contacting relevant people, or third-party data providers.

-After your data has been standardized, validated, deduplicated, and missing values have been added, monitor your for errors or trends in errors as it may be an indication of a larger problem.
+After your data has been standardized, validated, deduplicated, and missing values have been added, monitor for errors or trends in errors as it may be an indication of a larger problem.
 Later, you can analyze this data to provide better information for business intelligence and analytics.
-Clean and up-to-date data can support better analytics and in turn lead to better business decisions.
+Clean and up-to-date data can support better analytics and in turn, lead to better business decisions.

 After cleansing the data, you must standardize and cleanse the flow of new data as it enters your system by creating automated workflows.
-These workflows can run in real-time or in batch (daily, weekly, monthly) depending on the amount of data entering your systems.
+These workflows can run in real-time or in batches (daily, weekly, monthly) depending on the amount of data entering your systems.
 These workflows can be applied to both new data as well as the existing data in your database.
 Implement tools that can automate manual data cleansing tasks and streamline the process.